This article has links to products and services we love, which we may make commission from.

 Bucharest Destination Guides

-- Where to stay in Bucharest
+- Where to Stay in Bucharest

-- Best day trips from Bucharest
+- Best Day Trips from Bucharest

-- How to get to Bran Castle
+- How to Get to Bran Castle

-- Romania travel guide
+- All Romania Guides

 Thanks a lot for this!
 Going in four weeks for a long weekend and will use this as my guide x